NilsIrl/MozWire/README.md

 WireGuard protocol) users access to this VPN provider.
 MozWire also supports Windows.

+## Features

+* Support for [multihop] servers (Not available on official clients)
+* Select custom remote port, bypassing firewalls (Not available on official clients)
+* Support for other operating systems (Not available on official clients)
+* Use "native" wireguard clients (Not available on official clients)

 ## Installation

 ### Using pre-built binaries from the CI (Linux, macOS and Windows) (Recommended)